bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

 Rules File
 ==========

-Create a file ``rules.py`` in your app directory.
+Create a file ``rules.py`` in your app's directory.
 You should declare at least one basic rule for enabling a user to view the app data for the project.
 This can be named e.g. ``{APP_NAME}.view_data``.
 Predicates for the rules can be found in projectroles and they can be extended within your app if needed.